Medical expert of the article

 Diabetic amyotrophy (proximal neuropathy) is characterized by:

-- it is often accompanied by anorexia and depression.
+- It is often accompanied by anorexia and depression.

 Clinical manifestations include:

-- pain in the back and thigh;
+- pain in the back and hips;

-- difficulty in lifting from sitting position;
+- difficulty rising from a sitting position;

-The clinical features include:
+Clinical features include:

-- unilateral progressive pain in the chest;
+- one-sided progressive pain in the chest area;

 - spontaneous recovery.

-- acute or subacute start;
+- acute or subacute onset;

 - asymmetry of the process;